JPatel87/smoothie-selector/README.md

 ![layout](screenshots/layout.png)

 3. To use a program that asks relevant questions and eventually identifies a smoothie recipe that meets their preferences.
-* I have conducted internet research to have a look at the types of smoothie recipes that are available and how they are marketed and from this I have chosen specific questions that I believe maybe relevant for a user.
+* I have conducted internet research to have a look at the types of smoothie recipes that are available and how they are marketed.
+From this, I have chosen specific questions that I believe maybe relevant for a user.
 * There are four questions that are asked in succession to help whittle down the smoothie selection to one smoothie for the user.
 This has been checked and all possible input choices lead to one smoothie recipe.

 ![questions](screenshots/questions.png)